-A proper diagnosis is your first step to your peace of mind.
+A proper diagnosis is the first step to your peace of mind.
 Many people start by talking through their hearing ability with their general practitioner.

 Suppose your general practitioner suspects a hearing loss is present.
 In that case, they may refer you to an audiologist or Otolaryngologist (an ear, nose and throat specialist) depending on the suspected cause and severity of the hearing loss.

-The most important thing to do is not to hold off on receiving treatment.
+The most important thing to do is not withhold treatment.
 Like most healthcare issues, waiting longer to do something about it is rarely beneficial.
 This is especially true in unexplained rapid hearing loss, sudden sensorineural hearing loss (SSNHL), or sudden-onset hearing loss.

 How sudden is sudden, you ask?
 SSNHL is 30 dB or more significant hearing loss over less than 72 hours.
 Depending on the cause, which needs to be diagnosed by a healthcare professional, SSNHL is considered a medical emergency.